wsmd/use-clipboard-copy/README.md

 ### Copying Text of Another Target Element

-A simple copy-to-clipboard interface can consist of two parts:
+A simple copy-to-clipboard interface consists of two parts:

-- The target: the element who holds the value to be copied.
+- The `target`, the element who holds the value to be copied, usually an input.
-- The trigger: the element that triggers the copy action.
+- The `copy` action.

 ```jsx
 import { useClipboard } from 'use-clipboard-copy';